 Bio on Robert J. Echenberg, MD, FACOG

 I did my undergraduate work at Brown University, medical training at Jefferson Medical College, and residency in Obstetrics and Gynecology at the University of Michigan Medical Center.
 My medical related interests over the years have been varied, such as my experiences in human sexuality education, medical ethics, and end of life issues.
 I also established a perinatal ethics committee in the 1980s,and I have always been interested in interdisciplinary care.
-My passion for integrative care in women’s health now continues with my creation of one of the first privately owned multi-disciplinary practices specializing in assessment, diagnosis and treatment of chronic pelvic pain (CPP) – “The Echenberg Institute for Chronic Pelvic and Sexual Pain” – in Bethlehem, Pennsylvania.
+My passion for integrative care (performed within a biopsychosocial model) in women’s health now continues with my creation of one of the first privately owned multi-disciplinary practices specializing in assessment, diagnosis and treatment of chronic pelvic pain (CPP) – “The Echenberg Institute for Chronic Pelvic and Sexual Pain” – in Bethlehem, Pennsylvania.

 I would like to share my background with you and how my own practice as a specialist in chronic pelvic pain (CPP) has evolved.